Water Kefir Grains

 A very thorough website dealing with all aspects of keifr making and history is Dom’s Kefir.
 Visit Dom’s Kefir site.
 The most excellent Sandor Ellix Katz and his fermentation bible ‘The Art Of Fermentation’ is an excellent book with sections on water kefir and hundreds of other fermented foods and recipes.
 Sharon Flynn from The Fermentary in Daylesford has written an excellent book titled ‘Ferment for Good,’ which has an even better section on water kefir grains and recipes.

-If you need a break from making kefir, like when you go on a holiday, you can make up the same mixture but with 1.5-2 times the amount of sugar and then place container in the fridge for 1-2 weeks (in our experience).
+If you need a break from making kefir, like when you go on a holiday, you can make up the same mixture but with 1.5 – 2 times the amount of sugar and then place container in the fridge for 1-2 weeks (in my experience).
 Longer term storage means they would have to be dehydrated.

 Water kefir grains (1 tbsp+ per packet) and an instruction sheet.